wiloon/blog/content/post/archive-0/2011-11-12-tomcat-catalina.md

 ## <a name="name"></a>How Did Catalina Get Its Name?

-There&#8217;s nothing like an Apache product name to raise an eyebrow &#8211; the Apache volunteers have a knack for turning out oddly named technologies that&#8217;s only rivaled by Ubuntu&#8217;s "adjective-animal&#8221; naming format.
+There&#8217;s nothing like an Apache product name to raise an eyebrow &#8211; the Apache volunteers have a knack for turning out oddly named technologies that&#8217;s only rivaled by Ubuntu&#8217;s "adjective-animal" naming format.

-The name "Catalina,&#8221; according to Craig McClanahan, who designed the original architecture of the servlet container, can be attributed to three things: his love for Catalina Island (despite never having visited it), his cat&#8217;s habit of hanging around the computer while he was writing the code, and the consideration, at an early stage of development, of building Tomcat on a server framework called Avalon, which is the name of a town on Catalina island.
+The name "Catalina," according to Craig McClanahan, who designed the original architecture of the servlet container, can be attributed to three things: his love for Catalina Island (despite never having visited it), his cat&#8217;s habit of hanging around the computer while he was writing the code, and the consideration, at an early stage of development, of building Tomcat on a server framework called Avalon, which is the name of a town on Catalina island.

 The Avalon framework was eventually abandoned, but the name stuck, and the rest is history.